Only Flush the Three Ps: Pee, Poo and Toilet Paper

 Prevention is Key!#

-Wastewater crews report that the most common blockage found in sewer mains and customer homes is "flushable" wipes or fats, oils and grease (see below).
-And the combination of the two are extremely problematic.
+Wastewater crews report that the most common blockages found in sewer mains and customer homes are due to "flushable" wipes or fats, oils and grease (see below).
+The combination of the two are extremely problematic.

 Fats, Oils and Grease (FOG)